 Lead Scoring is a fairly common concept, however few organisations have the ability to automate lead scoring and more to the point, refine it over time.

-Oracle Marketing Cloud customers have access to the most sophisticated lead scoring model availability.
+Oracle CX Marketing Eloqua customers have access to the most sophisticated lead scoring model availability.
 While sophisticated, it provides and easy to use interface helping you build and refine your lead scoring model.

 Sharpen the Saw

 Once your nurturing campaign is live, you need to spend time measuring and understanding the impact the campaign is having on the delivery of Marketing Qualified Leads (MQL’s) to the Sales team.

 By including the Sales team in the design of the campaign and specifically understanding the type of leads they need in order to close more sales, you may need to think about the flow or quantity of leads they receive.
 If the Sales team can only manage 100 MQL’s a week, there’s no point delivering 500 leads a week.
 This comes back to the first bullet point above – frequency.

 This is also referred to as “throttling” or adjusting the speed of delivery.
 By adjusting the frequency of email delivery, you can control the delivery of MQL’s.

 Is it time to discover how nurturing can be a game changer?

 To help you experience a lead nurturing campaign, why not join our nurturing campaign today.
 We use Oracle Marketing Cloud B2B (Eloqua) to drive our campaigns.